ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

-# Heroes of the Storm Complete Replay Data Reference
+# Heroes of the Storm Replay Data Reference
 This document details the location and type of every useful piece of data in the Hereos of the Storm replay files to the best of the my knowledge. - Falindrith

 ## Common Elements